onzfonz/comp227/src/content/8/en/part8d.md

 If you like, you can re-use some of the code from the ***Add patient*** form for this exercise, but this is not a requirement.

-Note that the file [FormField.tsx](https://github.com/comp227/patientor/blob/master/src/AddPatientModal/FormField.tsx#L58) has a ready-made component called `DiagnosisSelection` that can be used for setting the field `diagnoses`.
+Notice that the file [FormField.tsx](https://github.com/comp227/patientor/blob/master/src/AddPatientModal/FormField.tsx#L58) has a ready-made component called `DiagnosisSelection` that can be used for setting the field `diagnoses`.

 It can be used as follows: